{SECTION_MENU}

 Parents will not be able to volunteer on trips for the following reasons:

-- your child is subject to a child protection
+- your child is subject to a social services plan

 - you have had any banning orders from school